SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US248 - InactivateActivate figure category/01.requirements-engineering/README.md

 ### 1.3.
 Acceptance Criteria

-- [ ] Only Show Designers can inactivate or activate categories.
+- [x] Only Show Designers can inactivate or activate categories.
-- [ ] The status of the category is updated to ACTIVE or INACTIVE as requested.
+- [x] The status of the category is updated to ACTIVE or INACTIVE as requested.
-- [ ] The user and timestamp of the status change are recorded.
+- [x] The user and timestamp of the status change are recorded.
-- [ ] Inactivated categories are excluded from the default list for association with figures.
-- [ ] A success or error message is shown after the operation.
+- [x] A success or error message is shown after the operation.
-- [ ] It is possible to reactivate an inactivated category.
+- [x] It is possible to reactivate an inactivated category.
-- [ ] The system prevents redundant operations (e.g., trying to inactivate an already inactive category).

 > **Note:** These acceptance criteria will be checked off as they are addressed and implemented during the development process.